system-f/fp-course/README.markdown

 ### Demonstrate IO maintains referential transparency

-Are these two programs, the same program?
+Are these two Haskell programs, the same program?

     p1 ::
       IO ()